Collection is NOT Preservation

 Integrating your collection software with your enterprise data sources (email servers, Sharepoint servers, structured databases, etc.) can greatly streamline the collection process by eliminating the need for IT to conduct manual collections.
 Integrations allow for collection to be handled remotely, and they also minimize a lot of the technical complexities surrounding collections, allowing non-IT professionals to be more involved in the process.

-Even when you have an integrated collection environment and can collect over the network, there are still instances when you may need to grab data off a system that isn't connected to the network, such as field computer that is used by an employee who works remotely.
+Even when you have an integrated collection environment and can collect over the network, you may occasionally need to grab data off a system that isn't connected to the network, such as field computer that is used by an employee who works remotely.
 Spot collector tools are portable USB devices that allow IT professionals or custodians to crawl and collect off non-network systems.
 The major benefit that these tools offer is that they can be pre-configured to collect only relevant files rather than complete copies of a computer's hard drive.

 Mobile Collection Tools: